 CAPITAL ASSETS - Capital assets purchased or acquired are carried at historical cost; contributed assets are recorded at acquisition value as of the date donated.
 Additions, improvements, and other capital outlays that significantly extend the useful life of an asset are capitalized.
-Interest incurred during the construction phase of capital assets of the enterprise activities is expensed in accordance with GASB Statement 89.
+Interest incurred during the construction phase of capital assets of the enterprise activities is expensed.
 Capital assets which are sold or disposed have their cost and related accumulated depreciation removed from the records.
 The related gain or loss is recorded in the period of sale or disposal.